success story/Plymouth City Council

 Peter Honeywell, Transformation Architecture Manager

-online Council Tax self-service take-up
+in online Council Tax self-service take-up

 R&B transactions processed within 6 months

-automation rates of all R&B transactions
+workload automated of all R&B transactions

 resources successfully reassigned to cope-with pandemic priorities